awsdocs/amazon-comprehend-developer-guide/doc_source/API_StartEntitiesDetectionJob.md

 + IN\_PROGRESS \- Amazon Comprehend is processing the job\.
 + COMPLETED \- The job was successfully completed and the output is available\.
 + FAILED \- The job did not complete\.
 To get details, use the [DescribeEntitiesDetectionJob](API_DescribeEntitiesDetectionJob.md) operation\.
++ STOP\_REQUESTED \- Amazon Comprehend has received a stop request for the job and is processing the request\.
++ STOPPED \- The job was successfully stopped without completing\.
 Type: String
 Valid Values:` SUBMITTED | IN_PROGRESS | COMPLETED | FAILED | STOP_REQUESTED | STOPPED`